 Being a Volunteer at St Lucy’s School

-St Lucy’s is fortunate in being supported by a large number of volunteers who are recruited from the community by the Development Office.
+St Lucy’s is fortunate in being supported by a large number of volunteers who are recruited from the community.
 The volunteers provide invaluable support for St Lucy’s programs by giving generously of their free time.
 Volunteers are as integral to the St Lucy’s community as the students, staff and parents.

 St Lucy’s volunteers are like family and without them we couldn’t achieve what we do.
 Our volunteers receive ongoing training and support to ensure their experience is a rewarding one.